-Following the initial assessment, the Title IX Coordinator decides whether to refer the matter for investigation, and if so, the Title IX Coordinator and the Vice President for Academic Affairs will designate an impartial investigator who has specific training and experience.
+Following the initial assessment, the Title IX Coordinator decides whether to refer the matter for investigation, and if so, the Title IX Coordinator and the Provost will designate an impartial investigator who has specific training and experience.
 The investigator may be an employee of the University or an external investigator engaged to assist the University in fact gathering.
 The University retains the right to designate an external investigator of its own choice at all times.